appetitlang/aptsched/README.md

         }
     ]

 The second object here -- `Print Hourly Reminder` -- would run the `/Users/user/hourtimer.apt` through the same interpreter as before and do so every `1 hour`.
 Notice here that the timer is noted as `1h` for one hour.
-Both of these tasks are scheduled so every 10 seconds, the `helloworld.apt` script will run and every hour, the `hourtimer.apt` will run.
+With this config, the original `Hello World` task will run every ten seconds and the `Print Hourly Reminder` script will run every one hour.

 ### Logging
 The scheduler will log to both the console and a log file: `aptsched.log`.
 A typical line in the console and logfile will look like so: